DAbramyan/Derivatives/README.md

 # Derivatives
 In this repository you can find calibration of three models:
   1) Merton's Jump Diffusion, 1976 (MJD).
 Both for 1 time (Fitting on IV) and for 3 time intervals simultaneously (Fitting on volatility surface)
-  2) Heston Model 1993 (SV).
+  2) Heston Model, 1993 (SV).
 Both for 1 time (Fitting on IV) and for 3 time intervals simultaneously (Fitting on volatility surface)
-  3) Bates Model 1996 (SVJ).
+  3) Bates Model, 1996 (SVJ).
 Both for 1 time (Fitting on IV) and for 3 time intervals simultaneously (Fitting on volatility surface)

 Moreover, in there you can find Monte Carlo realization of these models too